2012 Delhi gangrape and murder: Four convicts hanged at Tihar Jail

 Mukesh Singh, Akshay Thakur, Vinay Sharma, Pawan Gupta and two others – a juvenile who was released after spending three years in a juvenile detention centre, and main accused Ram Singh, who died in prison – raped and brutally assaulted a 23-year-old physiotherapy student in Delhi on December 16, 2012.
 Weeks later, on December 29, the woman died at a hospital in Singapore.
 Her death led to several protests and more conversation about crimes against women.
 It also led to some changes in law.

 Scores of people gathered outside the Tihar Jail ahead of the hanging.
 Some people carried posters thanking the judiciary.
 Security was beefed up outside the jail.
 After the execution, prison officials told PTI that four men were executed simultaneously for first time in Tihar jail’s history.
+About an hour after the executions, Tihar Jail Director General Sandeep Goel said a doctor has examined all four convicts and declared them dead.
+He added that the bodies will be handed over to the respective families after post-mortem.

 Less than two hours before the execution, a three-judge bench of the Supreme Court dismissed an appeal from the convicts, reported Bar and Bench.
 They had taken their petition to the Supreme Court after it was turned down by the Delhi High Court and the trial court within 14 hours.
 “The consistent view of this court is that scope for review of President’s decision in mercy petitions is very limited,” the bench of Justices R Banumathi, Ashok Bhushan and AS Bopanna said.
 “What are the grounds on which you are challenging rejection of mercy plea by President...You had relied on school certificate to claim juvenility and are using it again and again.
 You are asking us to review judgement, your juvenility claim has been rejected by lower court, Delhi High Court and us as well,” it said.